U.S. History Syllabus

 The class will follow the current school attendance policy.

-Attendance is taken within the first 5 minutes of class.
-If the student is not in the room when the bell rings absence will be recorded.
-If the student shows up to class within the first 20 minutes a mark will be changed to a tardy.
+Attendance is taken within the first 10 minutes of class.
+If the student is not in the room when the bell rings attendance will be recorded.
+If the student shows up to class within the first 10 minutes a mark will be changed to a tardy.

 It is the Parent/Guardian’s responsibility to excuse attendance marks based on school policy.
 Please review this information in the student handbook with your student.